OctopusDeploy/docs/docs/deploying-applications/delta-compression-for-package-transfers.md

 5. Upload delta file to Tentacle and call Calamari to apply the delta file to the package found in the previous step
 6. If no previous version of the package was found, we upload the full package instead

-:::into
+:::info
-** file size**
+**Delta file size**
 If the final size of the delta file is within 80% of the new package, we upload the full package instead of uploading and applying the delta file as this will save on server resources as applying the delta file can be quite resource heavy with big delta files.
 :::

-## What if something goes wrong? {#compressionforpackagetransfers-Whatifsomethinggoeswrong?ifanyofthebelowoccurswewilluploadthefullpackage}
+## What if something goes wrong? {#Deltacompressionforpackagetransfers-Whatifsomethinggoeswrong?ifanyofthebelowoccurswewilluploadthefullpackage}

-If any of the below occurs we will upload the full package:
+If any of the below occurs the full package will be uploaded:

-1. We fail to create the signature file
+1. The signature file fails to create
-2. We fail to create the delta file
+2. The delta file fails to create
-3. Applying the delta on the Tentacle fails
+3. Applying the delta fails
 4. The package details (size and file hash) don't match after applying the delta

-## Running a deployment that generates a delta file {#compressionforpackagetransfers-Runningadeploymentthatgeneratesafile}
+## Running a deployment that generates a delta file {#Deltacompressionforpackagetransfers-Runningadeploymentthatgeneratesadeltafile}

 When running a deployment that creates and applies a delta file, you will see the following in the logs under the `Acquire packages` section